 ATM scams: Most of the ATM’s here in Paris are safe.
 Just make sure you use one that is well lit, at a reputable bank and not down some dark, deserted alley.
 If the ATM sucks in your card and does not give it back, go into the bank IMMEDIATELY!
 This is not normal and most likely the ATM has been tampered with by thieves.
 Don’t talk to anyone while you are using the ATM.
 Walk up, get your money and then get on your way.
 Recent tactics include people walking up and asking for directions while someone is using the ATM.
 While they are distracted, the crooks get the pin and card numbers and can then come back and empty your account.
 Also, put your hand over the pin pad while you are entering your code.
 That way, no one can see the numbers you enter.
 If the ATM appears to have been tampered with, DON’T use it.

 Pickpockets target many of us because we stand out and look like we have money.
 Just be aware of your surroundings and your belongings at all times.
 If you know you are going to a particularly touristy spot, leave as much at home as you can.

 The Embassy Can Help

 The Consular Section of the Embassy has an information sheet on how to replace certain items (such as credit cards and airline tickets) which have been stolen or lost.
 If you have lost all of your money, we can give you information on the most rapid means for money transfers, and can assist you in contacting family or friends.
 If your passport was stolen, we can issue you a replacement.
-Please review our guide for reporting losses for more information.
+Please review our guide for reporting losses f(PDF -190 kb) or more information.